 While you want to be careful of other wildlife who might be inhabiting your heap, turning it regularly can disrupt rats, making them want to move on.

-If you do have a rat problem, then temporarily stop add edible crops to your compost heap or bin.
+If you do have rats in the garden, then temporarily stop adding edible crops to your compost heap or bin.

 A downside of bird feeders is they can spread food everywhere, which can attract rats.
 Using squirrel proof feeders can help to reduce the amount of fallen food.

-If you suspect an infestation of rats in the garden, then it’s best to temporarily stop feeding birds and hedgehogs until you can bring the situation under control.
+If you suspect an infestation, then it’s best to temporarily stop feeding birds and hedgehogs until you can bring the situation under control.
 Also, ensure all bird and animal food are stored in secure containers.

 Tiny holes in walls, fences and building allow rats to gain access to the garden.
 So it’s best to ensure any potential holes are blocked.